5tsuki/discord-nuke-bot/README.md

 ## Built With

-- [Discord.js](https://discord.js.org/) - Aa powerful node.js module that allows you to interact with the Discord API very easily.
+- [Discord.js](https://discord.js.org/) - A powerful node.js module that allows you to interact with the Discord API very easily.